Home Home

 Floral Clock

-Downtown Edinburgh was not that large.
+Downtown Edinburgh iss not that large.
 The bus system was easy to understand, efficient, and responsibly priced ( ₤1 per trip in one direction, including transfers).
 After breakfast we took the bus to the center of Edinburgh where we explored Princes Street and The Royal Mile (mostly High Street).

-.
+Make sure you visit the 'closes'.
 They are the side streets or "alleys" from the Royal Mile to Princes Garden.
 These side streets are not very wide so you'll think of them as passage ways! to check out the info (below) from our visit to Mary King's close.
 The picture on the right is that of the Anchor Close.

 The second day Jack and Jan, we met them on a previous Rick Steves tour, joined us.
 We returned to the Royal Mile for a visit to St. Giles Cathedral and the Museum of Scotland .
 After lunch at the Deacon Brody , we walked to Edinburgh castle.
 Wrong time of the year to see the Tatto Festival, however, we were lucky to be there for the installation of the new Governor of Edinburgh Castle .